jyscardioid/jooyeon-kim.github.io/_pages/about.md

 I am a postdoctoral researcher in team [Approximate Bayesian Inference (ABI)](https://team-approx-bayes.github.io/) at [RIKEN Center for Advanced Intelligence Project (AIP)](https://www.riken.jp/en/research/labs/aip/).
 I strive to derive human-like machine intelligence from interactive and autonomous learning experiences.
 I focus on exploiting/uncovering the merits of Bayesian learning that provides principled way of allowing machine intelligence to adapt and generalize to unseen data/environments in conjunction with the deep learning models and frameworks.

+2020 - 2021 Researcher at Microsoft Research Cambridge
+2019 Research Intern at Microsoft Research Cambridge 2017 Research Intern at Max Planck Institute for Software Systems

-## Publications
+## Recent Publications

-{% for post in site.publications reversed limit:30 %}
+{% for post in site.publications reversed limit:5 %}
 {% include archive-short-publications.html %}
 {% endfor %}